-The Organisation continues to seek confirmation from new vendors (who work for us by providing products) and suppliers (who work for us by providing services for our own business use), of their own commitment to having no Modern Slavery within their own organisation.
+We continue to seek confirmation from new vendors (who work for us by providing products) of their own commitment to having no Modern Slavery within their own organisation.
 Where possible this confirmation will be contractual in nature.

 - RISK ASSESSMENT & MANAGEMENT

-When engaging with a new vendor/supplier we seek confirmation from the vendor/supplier that they are operating to the principles of Ethical Trading Initiative (ETI) Base Code (or similar).
+When engaging with a new vendor/supplier we seek confirmation from the vendor/supplier that they are operating to key principles of Ethical Trading Initiative (ETI) Base Code founded on the conventions of the International Labour Organisation (ILO) (or similar).

 - PROPOSED ACTIONS FOR THE NEXT FINANCIAL YEAR

-The Organisation has set the following key performance indicators for the next year to measure its effectiveness in tackling Modern Slavery in the Organisation or its supply chains.
+The Organisation has set the following key performance indicators for next year to increase our effectiveness in tackling Modern Slavery in our business and our supply chains.

-- Drawing up a Modern Slavery and Human Trafficking Policy (the “Policy”) for use within the Organisation’s business.
+- Drawing up a new internal Modern Slavery Policy for use internally;

-- Establish mandatory training for all new employees and refresher training for existing employees in the Policy.
+- Introduced mandatory Modern Slavery awareness training for all new employees going forward, and a refresher for existing employees;

 - QUESTIONS AND CONTACT INFORMATION